joselfonseca/lighthouse-graphql-passport-auth/readme.md

 - **register:** Will allow your clients to register a new user using the default Laravel registration fields
 - **socialLogin:** Will allow your clients to log in using access token from social providers using socialite
 - **verifyEmail:** Will allow your clients to verify the email after they receive a token in the email
+- **updatePassword:** Will allow your clients to update the logged in user password - This requires the global **AuthenticateWithApiGuard** registered in the lighthouse config

 ### Using the email verification